Iran says captures U.S. drone in its airspace

 The Islamic Revolutionary Guards Corps (IRGC) said on its website that the ScanEagle drone had been flying over the Gulf in the last few days and was "captured" when it strayed into Iranian airspace.

-A spokesman for U.S. Naval Forces Central Command in Bahrain said no U.S. drone had gone missing in the region recently.
+A spokesman for U.S. Naval Forces Central Command in Bahrain said no U.S. drone had gone missing in the region.

 "The U.S. Navy has fully accounted for all unmanned air vehicles (UAV) operating in the Middle East region.
 Our operations in the Gulf are confined to internationally recognised water and air space," Commander Jason Salata said.